Updated July 28, 2023

 4. Raiffeisen Switzerland

-Raiffeisen is the third-largest bank in the Swiss banking sector and leading Swiss retail bank.
-The bank has 1.9 million co-operative members and 3.8 million clients and operates through 896 locations throughout Switzerland.
-As of June 2018, assets under management with the bank were CHF 211 billion and CHF 185 billion loans to clients.
-The operating profit of the bank during the first half of 2018 was CHF 416 million.
+Raiffeisen is the third-largest bank in the Swiss banking sector and the leading Swiss retail bank.
+The bank has 1.9 million cooperative members and 3.8 million clients and operates through 896 locations throughout Switzerland.
+As of June 2018, assets under management with the bank were CHF 211 billion and CHF 185 billion in loans to clients.
+The bank’s operating profit during the first half of 2018 was CHF 416 million.
 The market share in the mortgage business is about 17.6%, and it provides a wide range of products and services through its group of companies, joint venture, and enterprise.

 5. Zurich Cantonal Bank

 The bank was founded in 1870 as the bank of the citizen of Zurich.
 Bank offers a comprehensive range of products and services, and it’s a counterweight to major banks and private banks.
-Net Profit rises to CHF 788 Million in the year 2018, which is 1 % higher than the previous year.
+Net Profit rose to CHF 788 Million in 2018, 1 % higher than the previous year.
 Operating profit grows by 14% to CHF 892 Million.
 Bank offers services in private banking, commercial banking, and assets management.
 The Bank has a total asset of CHF 164 billion and more than 5,000 employees working in the bank, and it operates through more than 80 branches in Switzerland.

 6. Banque Cantonale de Genève (BCGE)

-It is the regional bank founded in 1816 and offers a comprehensive range of products and services for retail and corporate customers.
-It provides services like deposit products, personal and mortgage loans, debit and credit cards, assets management, private banking, etc. Bank posted excellent results in 2018, with operating income reached CHF 161.3 Million, an increased of 25.7%, and net profit is CHF 91.2 million.
-Bank operates with 21 branches and 124 ATMs, and it employs nearly 800 people.
+It is a regional bank founded in 1816 and offers a comprehensive range of products and services for retail and corporate customers.
+It provides services like deposit products, personal and mortgage loans, debit and credit cards, assets management, private banking, etc. Bank posted excellent results in 2018, with operating income reached CHF 161.3 Million, an increase of 25.7%, and net profit is CHF 91.2 million.
+Bank operates with 21 branches and 124 ATMs, employing nearly 800 people.
 The bank is rated as stable by top rating agencies.

 7. EFG International